athos/advent-of-code-2019/README.md

 # advent-of-code-2019

-A Clojure library designed to ... well, that part is up to you.
+My solutions for [Advent of Code 2019](https://adventofcode.com/2019) in Clojure

 ## Usage

-FIXME
+To check my solutions, try `clj -Atest`.

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 Shogo Ohta

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at